AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 ### General

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set {api:anychart.graphics.vector.Stroke}**.stroke()**{api} parameter for Line or Area series and {api:anychart.graphics.vector.Fill}**.fill()**{api} for  Area, Column and WinLoss.
+To apply the color to the exact series we need to set {api:anychart.graphics.vector.Stroke}stroke(){api} parameter for Line or Area series and {api:anychart.graphics.vector.Fill}fill(){api} for  Area, Column and WinLoss.
 In the sample below we have 4 charts of each type demonstrating the applied colors and fills.
 We have colored the maximum and the minimum values in the column chart and only negatives in winloss.
 Here is the sample:

 {sample :width 688 :height 200}BCT\_Sparkline\_Chart\_13{sample}